Connector

 ResultSet

-The ResultSet is an API for storing values returned by the MySQL server after query execution.
+ResultSet is an API for storing the values returned from the MySQL server after executing a query.

-There are two ways to retrieve records retrieved by executing SQL from ResultSet: using the next and getXXX methods as in JDBC, or using ldbc's own decode method.
+To retrieve records obtained by executing SQL from ResultSet, you can use the next method and getXXX methods similar to JDBC, or use the ldbc-specific decode method.

 next/getXXX

-The next method returns true if the next record exists, or false if the next record does not exist.
+The next method returns true if the next record exists, and false if the next record does not exist.

 The getXXX method is an API for retrieving values from records.